CODAIT/node-red-contrib-model-asset-exchange/README.md

    ![import sample flows](/docs/images/import_sample_flows.png)

-> Note: The flows utilize nodes from the [node-red-contrib-browser-util](https://flows.nodered.org/node/node-red-contrib-browser-utils) module.
-Install the module if it is not installed yet.
+> Note: The flows utilize nodes from the [node-red-contrib-browser-util](https://flows.nodered.org/node/node-red-contrib-browser-utils) and [node-red-contrib-image-output](https://flows.nodered.org/node/node-red-contrib-image-output) modules.
+See the flow description for more details on which nodes are used in a particular example.

 You can deploy and run these flows as is.
 The deep learning nodes in these flows have been pre-configured (service: _cloud_) to connect to hosted evaluation instances of the deep learning microservices.